12-Hour & 6-Hour – Individuals & Teams

 Awards will be given for the greatest distance covered in the following categories:

-- 12-Hour individual Chatham County resident (any gender)
+- 12-Hour individual Chatham County resident (any gender, 1st place only)

-- 6-Hour individual Chatham County resident (any gender)
+- 6-Hour individual Chatham County resident (any gender, 1st place only)

 The award ceremony for each event will immediately follow the end of that event (at the end of 6 and 12 hours).